Kasra1377/document-invoice/README.md

 #### Image Scanning

 It is the most important step in this project.
 Because it contains an image preprocessing step.
 Without appropriate preprocessing operations, we are not able to get appropriate results.
-Our image preprocessing steps mostly contain: `contour detection`, `morphological operations`, and `image sharpening`.
+Our image preprocessing steps mostly contain `contour detection`, `morphological operations`, and `image sharpening`.
 Thanks to this [repository](https://github.com/andrewdcampbell/OpenCV-Document-Scanner) most of the programming steps already is done.

 If you want to gain more information from the image processing steps, please refer to `document_validation.py` and `document_scanner.py` files.